 If someone skips any of these steps, they're cutting corners.

 Your comprehensive auto insurance covers towing, but it may not cover damage caused by improper towing.
-Similarly, manufacturer warranties can be voided if damage results from towing methods that violated the owner's manual instructions.
+Manufacturer warranties can be voided if damage results from towing methods that violated the owner's manual instructions.
 Take photos before loading, during the process, and get written confirmation of the tow method used.

 The Simple Math